namgk/dnr-editor/README.md

 For more open-source projects from IBM, head over [here](http://ibm.github.io).

+DNR is an extension of Node-RED by Mike Blackstock [@mblackstock](http://twitter.com/mblackstock)

 ## Copyright and license

-Copyright 2013, 2015 IBM Corp. under [the Apache 2.0 license](LICENSE).
+Copyright 2013, 2014 IBM Corp. under [the Apache 2.0 license](LICENSE).